BeamDC/Vector_Visualise/README.md

-# 3Drender
+# vector_visualise
-A c++ header file for basic 3D rendering.
+A c++ header file for visualizing points, vectors, and planes.

 ## TODO:
 -create a graphics module to dispaly vectors.
--This has basically become a rendering engine, so lets do that.
+-This has basically become a really lightweight rendering engine, so lets do that.
 -optimize as far as my sanity will allow (do this last).